codersclub/DRKB/database/bde/dberror/blob_error/index.md

 {Utilities, programs and updates section}.

 4. Delete all indexes and recreate them (Index out Date ($2F02) error only).
-To do this you\'ll need to know the structure of all your indexes (including primary) before recreating them, which means you need to know the structure of all indexes before the error occurs.
+To do this you'll need to know the structure of all your indexes (including primary) before recreating them, which means you need to know the structure of all indexes before the error occurs.